 One of the midwife apprentices' arrived first, as she lived the closest.
 She offered to check me, but I declined, as I assumed I was still very much in the beginning of labor.

 My midwife and another apprentice arrived at 3:30am and almost immediately my contractions got painful.
-I was checked and shocked at finding that I was already dilated to 8cm.
+I was checked and shocked at finding that I was already dilated to 8cm!
 The next hour and half were the hardest, with me having to utilize relaxation and breathing techniques to get through the contractions.
 They were so close together and very intense.
+I spent most of this time sitting on the edge of my little couch in the bedroom, rocking back and forth with my eyes closed, and concentrating on just RELAXING.

 I'm not sure exactly what time I started getting the urge to push, but I tried pushing on the bed for a little while, but we felt that I was not getting anywhere in that position.
-So my midwife had me try out the birthing stool and that was much better.
+So my midwife had me try out the birthing stool and that was so much better.
+I could instantly feel that my hard work was making some progress as my little one moved down.
 We knew this baby would be big, and the birthing stool helped to open up my hips better and I was much more able to really utilize all my pushing power in that position.
 From here, I believe I only pushed for about 20 minutes when his head was born.

 Now for the pictures: